keplersj/gatsby-theme-early-bird/README.md

-# gatsby-theme-early-bird
+# gatsby-theme-early-bird Workspace

-The Gatsby theme that builds the blog component of my website
+This repo contains both the source code for `gatsby-theme-early-bird` and an example site using `gatsby-theme-early-bird`.

+## Developing

+Due to the usage of [Yarn's workspace feature](https://yarnpkg.com/en/docs/workspaces), [Yarn](https://yarnpkg.com/) is required to work with this codebase.